oozone/potpourri-ios-app/README.md

 - ios-charts: CryptoCoin chart

 ### Running the app
 Clone the repository and run the command `pod install` (https://cocoapods.org/) in the cloned folder.
+Make sure to open the workspace-file and run the app.
 That should do it!

 Made by **Matthias Vanooteghem** for Hogeschool Gent 2017-2018.